Electromagnetic form factors of the $\Omega^-$ baryon in the spacelike and timelike regions: Electromagnetic form factors in the timelike and spacelike regions

 \subsection{Predictions of $|G|$ for large $q^2$}

-Our final parametrization, which take into account the timelike region and the large $Q^2$ relation (\ref{eqGM3extra}), can now be used to make predictions for effective form factor $|G (q^2)|$, for larger values of $q^2$.
-Recall that the function $|G (q^2)|$ is extracted from $e^+ e^-$ collision experiments cross-sections, which can be measured presently in several laboratories, for several hyperons, including the $\Omega^-$~\cite{BaBar,Dobbs17a,BESIII,Dobbs14a,Singh17a,Hyperons}.
+Our final parametrization, which takes into account the timelike region and the large-$Q^2$ relation (\ref{eqGM3extra}), can now be used to make predictions for effective form factor $|G (q^2)|$, for larger values of $q^2$.
+Recall that the function $|G (q^2)|$ is extracted from $e^+ e^-$ collision experiments cross sections, which can be measured presently in several laboratories, for several hyperons, including the $\Omega^-$~\cite{BaBar,Dobbs17a,BESIII,Dobbs14a,Singh17a,Hyperons}.

 Our estimates are presented in Table~\ref{tableG}.
 These predictions can be compared with future measurements of the effective form factor $|G (q^2)|$ of the $\Omega^-$ baryon.